All Episodes

 His negatives are as high as his positives in that party.

-And if he doesn't beat Bernie Sanders who's building momentum on March 3rd, he's done.
+And if he doesn't beat Bernie Sanders, who's building momentum on March 3rd, he's done.

 All right.

-Thank you both our pollsters.
+Thank you both for pollsters.

 John McLaughlin, Matt Towery.

-Uh when we come back, wide open telephones, final half hour of the program.
+When we come back, wide open telephones, final half hour of the program.

 I know a lot of you have been hanging on there.